-– Both are large, magnificent marine animals that have struggled back from near-extinction
+– Are large, magnificent marine animals that have struggled back from near-extinction.

-– Both can be readily observed in the wild by anyone who visits their geographical area
+– Are readily observable in the wild by anyone who visits their geographical area.

-– Both show a variety of behavior that is not yet fully understood.
+– And show a variety of behavior that we do not yet understand.

 OK, I got off the plane, I’m in Hawaii.
 Show me the humpback whales!

 Fine, there are two places that they primarily hang out.
 One is Penguin Bank, a volcano 200 feet below the ocean’s surface west of the island of Molokai.
 It’s rather difficult for the casual tourist to visit.
 The other is the ’Au’au Channel.
 That is the portion of the ocean west of Maui and east of Lāna’i.
 It’s just 8.8 miles wide and lies between the islands of Moloka’i to the north and Kaho’olawe to the south.

 ’Au’au means “to take a bath” because of the channel’s calm conditions and its shallow (for a humpback whale) depth of 108 feet.
 This tropical humpback whale spa is ideally suited to watching whales acting like whales on their winter break, after a busy summer in the Arctic of feeding on krill and avoiding orcas.
 If you take a Maui vacation in the winter, you’re in a perfect location to see the whales.